hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 `cat fibonacci.py`{{execute}}

 With the deploy command, Kubeless automatically created a Kubernetes deployment and service for your function.
-Observe that a Deployment< Pod> containing your function is running and exposed as a service in the defaukt namespace:
+Observe that a Deployment containing your function is running and exposed as a service in the default namespace:

+Execute this command until _Available_ turns from 0 to 1

 `kubectl get deployments,pods,services`{{execute}}